maandres/Bigus-Igus/README.md

 # Bigus-Igus
-Run an Igus robot for automation aplicacion pick and place
+Run an Igus robot (Rebel 6DoF) for automation aplicacion pick and place

+# Scope
+Learn the basics of robotics
+Create a simple and funcitonal aplication